SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 * TODO: do we have a general description how to setup docker.
 Doesn't make sense to describe such general setups on the level of each scenario.
 * TOOD: Prerequisite is that the artifacts we compile agaist are available either on Service Market Place (next TODO: explain how they can be imported into the build env), or via public maven repo
+* You have set up Project “Piper”.
+See [guided tour](https://sap.github.io/jenkins-library/guidedtour/).
 ### Project Prerequisites

 This scenario requires additional files in your project and in the execution environment on your Jenkins instance.